 Except with respect to the income taxation of Roth Deferral Contributions at contribution (described above) and to the distribution of amounts attributable to Roth Deferral Contributions (described below), Roth Deferral Contributions are subject to the same rules applicable to pre-tax Deferral Contributions.
-For example, pre-tax and Roth Deferral Contributions are added together to determine whether you have reached the Federal tax law limit on Deferral Contributions (\$22,500 in 2023 for those not eligible to make age 50 and over catch-up contributions) or the Plan's deferral limit.
-If you have participated in more than one employer-sponsored qualified plan during the year, the Federal tax law limit on Deferral Contributions is your personal limit across all plans, and you should promptly inform the Plan Administrator of any contributions you made outside of this Plan.
+For example, pre-tax and Roth Deferral Contributions are added together to determine whether you have reached the Federal tax law limit on Deferral Contributions (\$23,500 in 2025 for those not eligible to make age 50 and over catch-up contributions) or the Plan's deferral limit.
+If you have participated in more than one employer-sponsored qualified plan during the year, the Federal tax law limit on Deferral tax law limit on Deferral tax law limit on Deferral contributions is your personal limit across all plans, and you should promptly inform the Plan Administrator of any contributions you made outside of this Plan.